SoftwareDefinedVehicle/seat-adjuster-template/develop-seat-adjuster.md

 2. Write `Tasks: Run Task` and press enter
 3. Write `Pre Commit Action` and press enter

-The pre commit action should start in a terminal inside VSCode.
+The pre-commit action should start in a terminal inside VSCode.

 You can check the available tasks configured by Eclipse Velocitas in `.vscode/tasks.json`.